Best Route Assistant

 Check the vignette price list

-1. Select the appropriate vehicle profile.
+1. Select the appropriate Vehicle profile.

 2. Click Recalculate route.

-3. Open the Toll costs section.
+3. Open the Toll charges section.

 4. Click Check vignette price list.

-Check and edit the rate
+Check and edit the rate, currency, and vehicle fuel consumption

 FAQ